JinYSun/D-GCAN/README.md

 Discussion

 The Discussion folder contains the scripts for evaluating the classification performance.
-We compared RF,MLP, CNN,GNN,SVC.
+We compared RF,GPC, CNN,GNN,SVC.

 Usage